gvwilson/thirdbit/_posts/2015/2015-12-10-teaching-for-loops.md

       I just flip pages on a book.
       I like the book analogy because the action could be, read the page, search for a string or fill the "o"s.
-      Additionally, since the books have page numbers I could get the "index" too (i.e., enumerate), but I don't explain the two examples at the same time&mdash;I introduce the enumerate function to people is already confident with the loop.
+      Additionally, since the books have page numbers I could get the "index" too (i.e., enumerate), but I don't explain the two examples at the same time–I introduce the enumerate function to people is already confident with the loop.
     </p>
   </li>